What to wear for your portrait session

 3. Fitted but not tight

 Well-fitted clothes are a great place to start.
-In photos, baggy clothes can make people look larger in photos than they actually are.
+In photos, baggy clothes can make people look larger than they actually are.
 But we understand that not everybody can or even wants to wear tight clothing either.
 So, the trick to this is to wear clothing which fits you well without being too tight or too loose.

 4. If in doubt, go classic and simple